paulosabaini/CleanArchitectureNoteApp/README.md

 need to be shared between other modules in the app.
 These modules can depend on other core modules, but they shouldn’t depend on feature nor app modules.

-How Clean Architecture is structured:
+Each feature and core module is structured with the Clean Architecture approach, containing three main

-Each feature contain three packages, `data`, `domain`, and `presentation`.
+packages: `data`, `domain`, and `presentation`.

-The `data` package contain the implementation of data sources, like a Room database or Retrofit API, and the implementation of the repositories.
+The `data` package contains the data sources, like a Room database, Retrofit API, Firebase or DataStore and the implementation of the repositories.

-The `domain` package contain business logic code including the definition of the models, the repositories interfaces and most important, the use cases.
+The `domain` package contains business logic code including the definition of the models, the repositories interfaces and the most important, the use cases.

-The `presentation` package contain all the screens and ViewModels
+The `presentation` package contains all the screens and ViewModels.

 ## Learning Resources